clambin/covid19/README.md

 ## Grafana
 The repo contains sample [dashboards](assets/grafana/dashboards).
 One dashboard provides a view per country.
 A second one provides an overview of cases, evolution, per capita stats across the world.

-Feel free to customize as you see fit.

 ## Authors